lvillasen/Quantum-Computer-Simulator/README.md

 *	verbose 0(1); verbose mode off(on)

+A bash script is also provided to authomatically generate QFT programs for any number of qubits

 The Python code implements an automatic extension of the range of qubits in commands, for instance

 	h q[0:4];